howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 <Instruction>

-Also replace `flex mt3` class names `div` element with the following:
+Next, find the `div` element that has the class names `flex mt3` and replace it with the following:

 ```js{2-12}(path=".../hackernews-react-apollo/src/components/Login.js")
 <div className="flex mt3">